fair-ease/doc-jupyterbook-template/book/01-context/introduction.md

 The Hunga Tonga record-breaking explosive eruption on January 15th 2022 was one of the largest eruption since the eruption of Mt.
 Pinatubo in 1991.
 One article claims the observation of a phytoplankton bloom in the days following the eruption (Barone et al. 2022 - https://doi.org/10.1029/2022GL099293)

 But this analysis was rebuked in another paper based on Argo biogeochemical data (Franz et al.).
-This second paper gathers Particulate backscattering coefficients (BBP*) from BGC Argo float observations, but on a larger geographical area compared to the Barone et al. study.
+This second paper gathers Particulate backscattering coefficients (BBP[^1]) from BGC Argo float observations, but on a larger geographical area compared to the Barone et al. study.

 A third paper (Zhang et al, 2024) provides an analysis if  in situ data collected by a vessel expedition several weeks after the eruption.
 Authors of Zhang et al. (2024) show a significant increase in metal concentrations in the water. -  and observe an excess of dissolved iron and chlorophyll close to the eruption site.